akr4/stopwatch/README.rst

     }

-In this case, EventLogger is used as the default StopWatchEventListener, and it put a log entry through SLF4J "stopwatch" category.
+In this case, EventLogger is used as the default StopWatchEventListener, and it puts a log entry through SLF4J "stopwatch" category.

 You can start and stop explicitly::